mundyreimer/mundyreimer.github.io/_posts/2020-12-13-free-energy-principle.md

 be read as, "Probability of our Hypothesis being true *given* that our Evidence is true".
 That vertical bar "|" means "given" or "assuming", which makes term something called a *[conditional probability](https://en.wikipedia.org/wiki/Conditional_probability)*.
 Similarly we can fill in the other terms.

-And doing some algebra and expanding out the denominator we get:
+And expanding out the denominator we get:

 $$ P(H \mid E) = \frac{P(E \mid H) P(H)} {P(E \mid H) P(H) + P(E \mid \lnot H) P( \lnot H)} $$